harshdave161/Loadtesting-Socket/README.md

     npm install

-3):- npm start 🚀(this will start the server for chat application your can listen the app on Localhost:8080)
+    npm start (this will start the server for chat application your can listen the app on Localhost:8080)

-After the Server is up And Running You can move to load-test folder In Which We Have Main File For Socket testing Which is written in yaml,that Is SocketTesting.yml
-There We Have Target Which is Set to ws://localhost:8080 which is an web socket address and where we will hit Your Request For Socket testing.
-The Chat App Which We Started above Will Handle All Request Which We Will be hitting that server which is ♦local♦ for now (running on localmachine♥)

-We Also Have One More File custom.js which is used to create fake data (it uses an npm package name faker (Sounds cool😎 Should try To Create Dummy Data)) !!
-We load data from custom.js and send that dummy data to socket channels and create virtual users using artillery
+#### Open New Terminal And move Load-test Folder

+    cd load-test

 Options used in SocketTesting.yaml to configure test 💎 as per requirement !!